cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 Unsupported cases intentionally fall back to the safe tiled path.
 The most useful future extensions are likely:

-- seasonal output periods, after validating that resample grouping and donor-year substitution are scientifically coherent for seasons;
 - precipitation wet-day percentile thresholds using ``threshold_min_value``;
 - non-standard calendars, once cftime grouping and leap handling are